-- Chelmsford Borough has the fifth largest workforce (economically active) in the East of England and is the second largest amongst the Essex districts. - The service sector accounts for 82% of all employment in Chelmsford Borough compared to manufacturing which now accounts for 6% of the workforce. - The number of jobs within the manufacturing industry has fallen by 1,000 (16%) since 2001. - The number of jobs within the service industry has increased by 10,800 (19%) since 2001. - The number of jobs within the Banking, Finance and Insurance sector has increased by 3,100 (23%) since 2001. - The largest employment sectors in Chelmsford Borough are Public Administration, Education and Health (26,000 people employed within this sector), Distribution, Hotels & Restaurants (17,300), and Finance, IT, other business activities (16,700). - The average gross weekly earnings of a full time worker in the Chelmsford Borough workforce is £504 this is compared to average gross weekly earnings for a Chelmsford Borough resident of £545.
-On average those that live in the Borough earn more than those that work in the Borough. - The economic activity rate in Chelmsford Borough is 79.6%, which is higher than the East of England average of 78.9% and the national average of 76.5%.
+- Chelmsford Borough has the fourth largest workforce (economically active) in the East of England and is the second largest amongst the Essex districts. - The service sector accounts for 86% of all employment in Chelmsford Borough compared to manufacturing which now accounts for 7% of the workforce and Construction which accounts for 5% of the workforce. - The number of jobs within the manufacturing industry has fallen by 1,000 (16%) since 2001. - The number of jobs within the service industry has increased by 10,800 (19%) since 2001. - The number of jobs within the Banking, Finance and Insurance sector has increased by 3,100 (23%) since 2001. - The largest employment sectors in Chelmsford Borough are Public Administration, Education and Health (26,000 people employed within this sector), Distribution, Hotels & Restaurants (17,300), and Finance, IT, other business activities (16,700). - The average gross weekly earnings of a full time worker in the Chelmsford Borough workforce is £510 this is compared to an average gross weekly earnings for a Chelmsford Borough resident of £603.
+On average those that live in the Borough earn more than those that work in the Borough. - The economic activity rate in Chelmsford Borough is 77.5%, which is lower than the East of England average of 78.9% though higher than the national average of 76.2%.

-Source: Nomis official labour market statistics 2010
+Source: Nomis official labour market statistics 2011